merely-useful/py-rse/index.md

-Instead of typing those commands into a file in an editor (and potentially getting them wrong) we can use `history` and redirection to save recent commands to a file.
+Instead of typing those commands into a file in an editor (and potentially getting them wrong) we can use `history` and redirection to save recent commands to a file.\index{shell script!using history to create}
 For example,
 we can save the last six commands to `summarize_all_books.sh`: